 This is also often the moment you are given the opportunity to claim your welcome bonus.
 You can do this by typing in a bonus code when prompted, which will unlock your bonus once you have signed up.

-However you normally pay for things online, chances are you can find a high-quality betting site that accepts that method.
+However you normally pay for things online, chances are you can find a high-quality betting site that accepts that payment method.
 It’s always a good idea to check out the banking situation for both deposits and withdrawals before signing up to a betting site, to make sure there is an option that works for you.

 Withdrawing funds is generally quite similar to depositing, although it sometimes takes a little longer.
 It’s common for sports betting sites to have fewer options for withdrawing money, but you can still expect to find some or all of the ones above.